se-edu/se-book/modeling/modelingASolution/basic/text.md

 <img src="{{baseUrl}}/modeling/modelingASolution/introduction/images/textLogicMinefieldCell.png" height="50" />
 <p/>

-Let us start by modelling a sample interaction between the person playing the game and the `TextUi` object.
+Let us start by modeling a sample interaction between the person playing the game and the `TextUi` object.

 <box>